 Music and swimming during the day and cocktails on beach sofas at night, as the beat of modern music travels over the sand and further towards the horizon.
 High temperature until late afternoon leads to late dinner in one of so many local tavernas.
 Friendly laugh is hovering over plates with giros and pancakes, accompanied with beer, wine, ouzo or metaxa.

-The road towards the hand-shaped Halkidiki penninsula goes through landscape, that changes from somewhat flat and dry coastline to green hills with fantastic view of the Aegean Sea.
+Not too far from Paralia, the road towards the hand-shaped Halkidiki penninsula goes through landscape, that changes from somewhat flat and dry coastline to green hills with fantastic view of the Aegean Sea.
 The hand`s first “finger” Kassandra, is popular with youth in quest of party vibes and best places to shoot summer “selfies”.
 Famous beach Kalithea is on the top of the list, which explains long queues of parked cars before even entering the beach area.

 Sithonia, the second “finger”, on the other hand, is for nature-lovers and family members.
 Here wilderness rules, the deeper one wants to explore, and it is not rare to experience mountain goats stopping the whole traffic, as they take their time to savor that bush next to the road.

 In the cosy and ancient town of Toroni on the western coast, fishermen boats are gently swaying as the afternoon is slowly passing and sunrays are lightning the old fortress remains.
-This beautiful small town if full of colours, from paintings on the tree timbers to variations of the sea color, as it turns greener close to the coast and rocks.
+This beautiful small town is full of colours, from paintings on the tree timbers to variations of the sea color, as it turns greener close to the coast and rocks.

-The beach stretches as far as eye can see: from the fortress, via long lanes of hay parasols above the sunbeds, all the way to the restaurants corner a few kilometers further.
+The beach stretches as far as the eye can see: from the fortress, via long lanes of hay parasols above the sunbeds, all the way to the restaurants corner a few kilometers further.
 Pedestrians over there often bump into waiters and waitresses, that are impatiently waiting to cross the street and serve hungry guests, since the kitchens are across the road of the serving tents.
 Nice smell of seafood, fish and grill is filling the night air.

-In the meantime, in Sarti on the opposite coast, warm colours of the town architecture invite for a cocktail at the beach or a cup of coffee at the rasta-style cafe.
+In the meantime, in Sarti on the opposite coast, warm colours of the town architecture invite for a cocktail at the beach or a cup of coffee at this cool bar/cafe.
 It is fun both to sit at the chairs in blue, red, yellow and see what it is like inside with all its exotic souvenirs from all over the world!
 And when the time for dinner arrives, it can be a little challenge to choose between different food style and many nice locations, since several restaurants have their dinner tables set up at the beach.
 Here, food queues can be seen both in the evenings (to get those sweet pancakes filled “with everything”) and at breakfast time, in front of the popular bakery.

-On Athos, the third finger, peace and tranquility govern.
-The part of Halkidiki only partly arccessible to female visitors, is different from Sithonia and so much different from Kassandra.
-At the port of Ouranoupolis the big boat takes everyone onboard to a journey along the coast, where at 500 m distance, some of 20 orthodox monasteries can be seen.
+Athos, the third finger, differs greatly from Kassandra and Sithonia; spiritual peace and tranquility govern the whole area.
+This part of Halkidiki is only partly accessible to female visitors, due to the strict religious rules.
+At the port of Ouranoupolis the big boat takes everyone onboard on a journey along the coast, where at 500 m distance, some of 20 orthodox monasteries can be seen.
 Above them all, rises its highness, “Holy Mountain”: Mount Athos.
 Back in the village, an evening walk up the local hill, passing vineyards and guarding dogs, will end up on a high plateau with a beautiful sunset at the horizon and the big mountain confirming its awesomeness, sometimes with clouds surrounding its peak.

 The monastery area is restricted to visitors unless having obtained special visiting or trading permit by the authorities.
 Some of the traders will export red wine, localy produced by the monks themselves.
-Perfect to be enjoyed at fresh night on a balkony in Ouranoupolis village, when people slowly stroll down the street, greeting neighbours and friends they meet, and cicada give their best performing one of them, summer night symphonies…
+Perfect to be enjoyed at fresh night on a balkony in Ouranoupolis village, when people slowly stroll down the street, greeting neighbours and friends they meet, and cicada give their best, performing one of their summer night symphonies…

-On the west coast, stone walls in red, blue, yellow and pink, one above the other, conceal narrow passages and roads in the unique and cosy Parga.
-Spending 20 minutes in evening walk towards the dinner place is a routine that people get used to after being in Parga for only 24 hours.
+On the west coast of Greece, stone walls in red, blue, yellow and pink, one above the other, conceal narrow passages and roads in the unique and cosy Parga.
+Spending 20 minutes in evening walk to the dinner place is a routine that people get used to after being in Parga for only 24 hours.
 Thousands of feet have passed the cobblestone paths and bridges that connect the hills and extremely busy downtown.
 When the evening lights are on and the nights sky starts showing brightest stars, local ferryboat takes people over the water, shortening the trip to shops, booths, restaurants and bars in the center.

 Sometime before noon, most of people will step out on streets for late brunch and one of the great places is Fresh Juice Bar !
 In the cosy little coartyard, open to public upwinding stone paths , little boy-the owner’s son- will serve food and coffee to the guests.
 A restaurant close by invites everyone to “stop and check what Parga`s fishermen have caught every day” as there is a fresh fish at the docks every morning.

-The day that maybe takes an adventurous spirit further south, to Peloponnese.
+The day that maybe takes an adventurous spirit further south, to The Peloponnese.
 The penninsula is connected to the mainland by a beautiful white Rio–Antirrio Bridge.
 Crossing it feels more like passing under a huge fish skeleton, and after ten minutes of drive on land, the harsh sea waves will show themselves, splashing at the stones of the Fortress of Rion, built at the very end of 15th century.
-The waves rise high up, and anyone passing next to the fortress gate an actually get a nice splash in the face and their feet washed.
+The waves rise high up, and anyone passing next to the fortress gate can actually get a nice splash in the face and their feet washed.
 That is the power of merciless and beautiful nature in its raw appearance!

 The Fortress has been through a lot, and has served both Ottomans and Venetians, whose cultures have left their marks on the building structure.
-Some areas can be so exposed to wind, that the trees bend and remained of changed shape.
+Some areas can be so exposed to wind, that the trees bend and remain of changed shape.
 The view from one of the wall holes, that used to be windows back then, is absolutely stunning: the blue and white colours at their finest and strongest create something that might be described as “painted reality”.
 Because, whatever it is in front of the spectator`s eyes, it is moving, it is living, yet its beauty can only be compared to the state of the art of painting masters` brushes.

 And in the meantime, in the charming city of Patras not too far away, a wedding is getting prepared.
-In the Saint Andrew Church, there are chairs and candles put up, and people are rushing in and out of the door to make sure everything is ready before the happy couple arrives.
+In the Saint Andrew Church, chairs and candles are being put up, and people are rushing in and out of the door to make sure everything is ready before the happy couple arrives.
 Saint Andrew is the patron saint of the city and the church is one of the sites not to be missed.

 Further walk, up and down the urban streets, leads to Georgiou I Square and a historical Apollon Theatre, said to resemble smaller version of the La Scala in Milan.